jaliagag/21_linux/k8s/course-udemy.md

 We have two kinds of ships.

-1. _cargo ships_ that does the actual work of carrying containers across to sea and
+1. _cargo ships_ that do the actual work of carrying containers across to sea and
 2. _control ships_ that are responsible for monitoring and managing the cargo ships.

 The **Kubernetes cluster** consists of a set of nodes which may be physical or virtual, on-premise or on cloud, that host applications in the form of containers.
 These relate to the cargo ships.
 In this analogy, the worker nodes in the cluster are ships that can load containers.